R. C. Enerson: Racing career

-Enerson and his father Neil Enerson purchased 2 complete Dallara DW12 Indycar chassis.
+Enerson and his father Neil Enerson purchased two complete Dallara DW12 Indycar chassis.
 A deal was struck with IndyCar newcomers Top Gun Racing to loan the chassis, as well as additional equipment, to the team so that Enerson could be entered in the series.
 On May 10, 2021, Enerson took part in a test session with Top Gun Racing at World Wide Technology Raceway.
-On May 12, IndyCar confirmed that Enerson and Top Gun Racing will attempt to qualify for the 2021 Indianapolis 500.
+On May 12, IndyCar confirmed that Enerson and Top Gun Racing would attempt to qualify for the 2021 Indianapolis 500.
 After taking part in the last row shootout, Enerson failed to qualify for the 2021 Indianapolis 500.

 Enerson and his father were later embroiled in a legal dispute with Top Gun Racing for the return of the two chassis and the equipment loaned earlier in the season.
 This was finally resolved in May 2022.
 Following this, Enerson and his father announced that plans were underway to enter the 2023 IndyCar Series.
-In mid-April it was announced that Enerson had reached an agreement with Abel Motorsports to field his entry into the 2023 Indianapolis 500.
+In mid-April, it was announced that Enerson had reached an agreement with Abel Motorsports to field his entry into the 2023 Indianapolis 500.